awsdocs/amazon-cloudwatch-user-guide/doc_source/move_resize_graph_dashboard.md

 1. In the navigation pane, choose **Dashboards** and select a dashboard\.

-1. Hover over the title of the graph until the selection icon appears, and then select and drag the graph to a new location on the dashboard\.
+1. Hover over the title of the graph until the selection icon appears\.
+Select and drag the graph to a new location on the dashboard\.

 1. Choose **Save dashboard**\.